 With respect to climate change, SI's Non-Life underwriting business could be exposed to physical climate risks, caused by changes in the frequency and severity of certain natural catastrophe events that are predicted in climate warming scenarios.
-Although scientific understanding of the precise causal mechanisms between climate warming and the occurrence of particular natural phenomena is still being established, catastrophe events that are potentially impacted include hurricane (including storm surge and pluvial flooding components), flood (both river flooding and pluvial flooding), heatwave, wildfire and drought.
-SI's long-term profitability and the ongoing insurability of certain classes of business could be negatively impacted in the event that climate change causes an increase in the frequency and/or severity of these natural phenomena if there is no timely adaptation in the strategy.
+Although scientific understanding of the link between global change and the changing occurrence of certain catastrophe events is still developing, catastrophe events that are potentially impacted to varying degrees include hurricanes (including storm surge and pluvial flooding), floods (both river flooding and pluvial flooding), heatwave, wildfire and droughts.
+SI's long-term profitability and the ongoing insurability of certain classes of business could be negatively impacted in the event that climate change causes an increase in the frequency and/or severity of these natural phenomena if there is no timely adaptation in the strategy and pricing of these risks.